 If you are feeling shocked or enraged by what you have just witnessed—how the government and media blatantly lie to you about the science—understand that we have only barely scratched the surface.
 This exposé is just getting started.
 There is so much more.
 We will continue to deconstruct the claims made in Aaron Carroll’s New York Times article, and there’s otherwise a wealth of information yet to come in forthcoming installments of this series—information that the government and establishment media are deliberately keeping from you precisely because you are not supposed to be empowered with the knowledge necessary to be able to make your own informed decision about vaccination, only to line up obediently and get your shots strictly according to the CDC’s recommendations.

-To ensure you don’t miss the next installment, enter your name and email below to receive updates from the author.
-Also keep reading below to learn how you can help make a positive impact by getting this information out.
+To stay updated with my work on this critically important issue, enter your name and email below.
+Also keep reading below to learn how you can help make a positive impact by helping to get this information out.

 Stay informed, plus get my free report "5 Horrifying Facts about the FDA Vaccine Approval Process"